ucdavis/dssweb.buildout/README.md

 A few important concepts from OpsWorks:

 * Stack: a container for application and server configuration

 * Layer: a set of recipes and dependencies to be run on a server throughout its lifecycle

 * Instance: a description of a server (not the same as an EC2 instance), can be assigned multiple Layers of functionality, and started and stopped.
 Instance store instances are destroyed when stopped and created when started, EBS instances have persistent storage which is retained across stops and starts.

 * Application: a description of an application, including its code repositories, credentials, and database connections.

 * Recipe: a set of resources to be created/managed and commands to run, defined using the Chef configuration management system.

 There are some specific stages of the instance lifecycle which trigger recipes to be run:

 * Setup: The first set of recipes run after an instance boots.
 These install dependencies and setup services.

-    * Configure: Recipes run automatically on all instances whenever an new instance is added or removed from the stack.
+* Configure: Recipes run automatically on all instances whenever a new instance is added or removed from the stack.

 * Deploy: Recipes run when an application is deployed (code is checked out and installed)

 * Shutdown: Recipes run when in an instance is stopped.

 The setup and configure stages can be triggered manually at any time using the `Run Command` button from the `Stack` or `Deployments` panels.
 Applications